aohorodnyk/aohorodnyk.com/content/post/2023-07-31-go-panic-libraries.md

 When I read about [Golang][golang] for the first time, I was an active user of languages with exceptions, like [Java][java], [PHP][php], [Python][python], [Ruby][ruby], etc.

-It was obvious that big projects handles their behaviour through exceptions and we can control flow through `try/catch` blocks in parent call stack.
+It was obvious that big projects handle their behaviour through exceptions and we can control flow through `try/catch` blocks in parent call stack.

 Outside languages with exceptions I had some experience with other languages like [C][clang] or codebases that prohibit exceptions.

 Experience without exceptions, usually was less pleasant, because it applied many restrictions and limitations to the codebase.
-Additionally, amny of these codebases did not support return for multiple values, so the flow control had to be built through returnin unsupported values (like `-1` for `int`s and null for references).
+Additionally, many of these codebases did not support return for multiple values, so the flow control had to be built through returning unsupported values (like `-1` for `int`s and null for references).
 Because of these limitations, there were popular ways to handle these restrictions through reference parameters and *returning* results through them.

 ## Golang

 There we are!
 We have met [Golang][golang] for the first time.
 The documentation and articles and bool suggest to use `error` return value, instead of exceptions.
-More over, exceptions are not supported in Golang at all.
+More over, exceptions are not supported in Golang at all (or almost).

-By going through [Golang][golang] documentation and the codebase, many people notice that there is a `panic` with `recover`, that can be used as an exception.
-These people write many articles, posts, and comments about how bad it is to use `panic` in libraries and how it is useful.
+By going through [Golang][golang] documentation and the codebase, many people notice that there is a `panic` with `recover`, that can be used as exceptions.
+These people write many articles, posts, and comments about how `panic`s in [Go][golang].
-But [Golang][golang] community always criticizes these people and suggests to use `error` instead of `panic`.
+But [Golang][golang] community always criticizes these thoughts and suggests to use `error` returned value instead of `panic`.
 Moreover, those people share an opinion that `error` handling in [Golang][golang] is much better than exceptions in other languages.

 Let's try to understand why it is so.

 ## Error handling

-Befoer we will compare exceptions and error handling from [Golang][golang], let's try to go through the main ways to handle errors.
+Before we will compare exceptions and error handling from [Golang][golang], let's try to go through the main ways to handle errors.

-There are three the main ways to handle errors:
+There are three of them:

 * Return error from the function.
 * Throw error through current stack of calls until someone will catch it.